 “When in Rome, do as Romans do” and “when in iOS development do as Apple does”

 Coming up with an idea and working hard in order to develop it.
 The time and money invested in developing an app goes into vain when your app unable to make a place in the app store.
-I have been through this agony with one of friends and then after I decided to write about the strict no-no when you aim Apple app store.

 1) Bugs are a big no!
 You can go for cloud testing